juanmolera/ETL-project/README.md

 ## Challenge 2: Exploratory Data Analysis (EDA)

+This second challenge consists of carrying out an exploratory analysis of the data.
+In my case, I have focused on cleaning the data from the initial csv and the data from the csv that I have obtained after scraping, in order to connect both tables.

 ![pandas](images/panda.png)

 | id      | url                                                                                 | supermarket | category                      | name                                              | price | reference_price | reference_unit | insert_date |